 - 1 tablespoon fresh thyme leaves

-- Meanwhile, add the carrots, potatoes, onion, and garlic to a large bowl and toss with the remaining 1 tablespoon oil and sea salt.
-Spread into the bottom of the prepared pan.
+- Meanwhile, in a large bowl add the carrots, potatoes, onion, and garlic and toss with the remaining 1 tablespoon oil and salt.
+Spread evenly into the bottom of the baking pan.

-- Once the chicken has finished browning, place chicken on top of the vegetables, skin side up.
+- Once the chicken has finished browning, transfer chicken to sit on top of the vegetables, skin side up.
 Brush evenly with maple syrup and sprinkle with thyme.
-Bake for 45 minutes or until internal temperature reaches 165F.
-Serve immediately, removing garlic peels while eating.

 - Bake for 35-45 minutes or until internal temperature reaches 165F/74C.
 If the chicken is done before the vegetables, remove the chicken and cook the vegetables another 5-10 minutes or until softened.